surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

   - Upgrade to latest Catch2
   - Lots of work on expanding the appropriate use of 'const'
   - Move the fx presets to individual files in the factory rather than config.xml
+  - Most of our file code works with `std::filesystem` (or a sub thereof)

 - Content
   - New patches from Jacky Ligon